jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 * It acquires a new instance of itself
 * It renders itself

-In a real drawing tool, there would be more behavior and state, such as:
+In a real drawing program, there would be more behavior and state, such as:
 * Position
 * Rotation
-* Expansion and contraction
+* Expansion and Contraction
 * Line and Fill formatting
 * Optional Text with its own formatting
 * Etc.

-The `Shape` implementation contains state:
+The `Shape` implementation contains private attributes:
 * `serialNumber` which is an incrementing integer for each newly acquired `Shape` object.
 I've added it to demonstrate that new objects are being instantiated as they are acquired.
 It exists only to demonstrate that new objects are being created when acquired and should not be interpreted as part of a production-quality identity or lifecycle mechanism.
 * `state` which is a placeholder for state within the object.
-In a production drawing program, state would include position, rotation, formatting details, etc. In my simple demo, it's a simple String.
+In a production drawing program, state would include position, rotation, formatting details, etc. In my simple demo, it's a String.

 This demo won't render any images.
-Text will be a substitute for rendering if this were an actual drawing program.
+Text content will be a substitute for rendering in the demo.
 Rendering in this demo is closer to a sophisticated `toString()` feature, which leverages the [Template Method](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html).

 ```java
 abstract class Shape {